11 of the best snorkelling sites in Queensland

-Adding to the list of immaculate coral cays in the Southern Great Barrier Reef is Heron Island.
+Adding to the list of immaculate snorkelling sites in Queensland is Heron Island.
 Located a two hour ferry ride or 40 minute helicopter journey from Gladstone, Heron is famous for its dive sites, but packs a punch when it comes to snorkelling too.

 The tidal lagoon area is perfect for novices, home to plenty of reef fish, turtles and temperate reef but the biggest attractions are the channel (open early morning and late afternoon) and snorkelling sites such as Heron Bommie and Coral Cascades only a short boat ride away.